ccedacero/Neighbor-s-Kitchen/README.md

 ### Features

-- User based location using geolocation API and Google's geocoding API (api key has been included for security purposes)
+- User based location using geolocation API and Google's geocoding API (api key has been excluded for security purposes)
 - Users are able to filter their desired food types and narrow them down to their zipcode
 - Users are able to browse a menu with a brief description of each meal
 - Users are able to add desired quantity of chosen meals to their food cart